alexgarel/odoo-openfoodfacts/producers/README.md

   - res.partner :
     - button to open org in pro platform (when partner is 'company')
-    - new custom off fields in, see ir_model_fields.yml
+    - new custom off fields, see ir_model_fields.yml

 - Automated action:

-  - new org welcome (sends an email to the org main contact)
+  - [email] new org welcome (sends an email to the org main contact)

+- Email templates:

+  - New org - welcome

 - Server Action: